LuoWeiLinWillam/luoweilin.github.io/index.md

 - **Weilin Luo**, Ou Wei, Hai Wan\*.
 SATMCS: An Efficient SAT-Based Algorithm and Its Improvements for Computing Minimal Cut Sets.
 *IEEE Transactions on Reliability*, 2021, 70(2): 575-589.
-(JCR Q1, IF: 5.883, one of the top-tier conferences in reliability, [paper](./paper/TR20-mcs-public.pdf), [code](https://github.com/LuoWeiLinWillam/SatFTA))
+(中科院2区, IF: 5.883, one of the top-tier conferences in reliability, [paper](./paper/TR20-mcs-public.pdf), [code](https://github.com/LuoWeiLinWillam/SatFTA))